 • Protecting the Planet and ensuring its sustainability for future generations.
 Customs can contribute to the fight against climate change and provide enhanced environmental sustainability by supporting the effective implementation of various Multilateral Environmental Agreements (MEAs).
 Their objectives include addressing the illicit trade in hazardous waste and ozone-depleting substances, combating the illicit trade in endangered species, and preventing the spread of plant and animal diseases, as well as invasive alien species.
 Additionally, Customs may be tasked to ensure the effective collection of excise taxes on carbon emissions.

 These various dimensions of sustainability underpin Customs’ contribution to achieving the 17 SDGs outlined in the United Nations’ 2030 Agenda for Sustainable Development.
 In fact, the new vision of the WCO – “Bringing Customs together for a safer and more prosperous world: Borders divide, Customs connects” – that is enshrined in the Organization’s Strategic Plan 2019-2022, highlights the role of Customs in securing borders, thereby contributing to economic prosperity, and unifying all actors along the entire supply chain.
+Moreover, the 2019 WCO Environmental Scan highlights the fact that, in order to move towards a sustainable society whose development promotes a deep respect for the environment, Customs, in partnership with relevant stakeholders, must, wherever possible, perform its activities with a strong, sustainable mindset, and the WCO must focus, in particular, on setting a good example in this area.
+Thus, by means of various tools and specific programmes, the WCO is calling for various actions to be taken:• The implementation of the latest version of the WCO Harmonized System and related recommendations, the consistent and transparent application of Customs procedures and a pro-active approach by Customs to promote and facilitate simplification and harmonization of these procedures, while strengthening inter-agency cooperation.

 • The implementation of the international trade-related provisions of MEAs such as the Basel Convention, the Montreal Protocol, the Cartagena Protocol, the Rotterdam Convention, the Stockholm Convention, the World Heritage Convention, and the CITES Convention.